Skip to main content

 These Black & White Cookies are also famous from a scene in the sitcom Seinfeld and by Barack Obama, who referred to these as “unity cookies” back in 2008 as a metaphor for race relations.

-If you want to follow along with me as I prepare these exciting Black & White Cookies, be sure to watch the video at the bottom of this post!
+If you want to follow along with me as I prepare these exciting Black & White Cookies, be sure to watch the video!
 I’d appreciate it if you subscribe to my YouTube channel if you haven’t already and don’t forget to hit the bell button so you receive all of the notifications when a new video recipe goes live!
 I love to share the video recipes to give you all the tools you need for success!
 Let’s get baking!

 • Great frosting: This recipe will show how to make the perfect black & white frosting!